avdpunks/DaaS-MasterClass/Challenges/W365/02-W365-RDP-Properties.md

 In General there are two ways to manage these redirections:

 **Settings Catalog**: Use a device configuration policy in Microsoft Endpoint Manager.
-Supports both Azure Active Directory (Azure AD) join and hybrid Azure AD join Cloud PCs.
+Supports both Microsoft Entra ID joined and Microsoft Entra ID hybrid joined Cloud PCs.

 **Group Policy Object (GPO)**: Use GPOs in Windows Server Active Directory.
-Supports hybrid Azure AD join Cloud PCs only.
+Supports Microsoft Entra ID hybrid joined Cloud PCs only.

 ## Challenge